c19witness/uk-covid19-inquiry/index.rst

-Searchable transcripts of the UK Covid-19 Inquiry hearings with comments from the 'Covid-19 is :outline:`airborne` community'
+Searchable transcripts of the UK Covid-19 Inquiry hearings with comments from the 'Covid-19 is airborne' community
 ==================================================================================================================

 .. note::